 A scientific claim of no evidence only goes so far.
 And as the Zvi cogently points out:

 If someone uses ‘no evidence’ as a synonym for false, as opposed to a synonym for ‘you’re not allowed to claim that’ then this is not merely evidence of bullshit.
 It is intentionally and knowingly ‘saying that which is not.’

 The tension when there is evidence

-There is much wrong with our little scientific ritual, beyond that one could intuit from these kinds of convolutions.
+There is much wrong with our little scientific ritual, beyond that which one could intuit from these kinds of convolutions.
 But Alexander goes on to highlight another problem with this kind of scientific ambivalence, entirely by accident.

 Is there "no evidence" homeopathy works?
 No, there's a peer-reviewed study showing that it does.
 Don't like it?
 I have eighty-nine more peer-reviewed studies showing that right here.
 But a strong theoretical understanding of how water, chemicals, immunology, etc operate suggests homeopathy can't possibly work, so I assume all those pro-homeopathy studies are methodologically flawed and useless, the same way somewhere between 16% and 89% of other medical studies are flawed and useless.
 Here we should reject journal articles because they disagree with informal evidence!

 Homeopathic treatment has the practitioner dilute the active ingredient of the treatment until the treatment is chemically indistinguishable from the diluent.
 That is, until the active ingredient is literally gone---you just have two bottles of whatever you were using to dilute with.

 Alexander's point is that, since this is the case, it should be common sense that homeopathy doesn't do anything and so we should disregard the academic articles that demonstrate that it does.